tsukeroman/C-Chess-Game/README.md

 # C-Chess-Game
 This is an interactive chess game written in C
-I built this game within an university course in a team with a partner with GUI and computer AI, written in C
+I built this game within an university course in a team with a partner The game includes GUI that was developed using SDL, and a computer AI, based on the minimax algorithm with alpha-beta pruning.